cancel

 To see STM32 products USB specifications, you can refer to the section 2, “USB on STM32 products” in AN4879.

-To dive deeper, refer to each product’s datasheets, reference manual, application note, and schematics (noted as MBxx example: MB997 for F407G-Disco.)
+You can also always refer to each product’s datasheets, reference manual, application note, and schematics to see some ST hardware implementation (noted as MBxxxx example: MB997 for F407G-Disco, MB1364 for STM32H757-EVAL.)

 ST USB middleware provides libraries and tools to facilitate USB device and host functionality on STM32 microcontrollers.
-It is composed mainly of the device library and host library.
-We recommend referring to the links in section 1.3.1 and 1.3.2.
+It’s composed mainly of the device library and host library.

 For more in-depth review, check UM1734, sixth point USB device library of UM1021 or UM0424 for USB-FS demos.

-If you are still searching for helpful resources on the subject, here are some extra links that might help:
+If you’re still searching for helpful resources on the subject, here are some extra links that might help:

 • DFU class: AN3156 for DFU basic commands explanation